Boiler Pressure Too Low – Can I Still Use My Boiler?

 If this is the first time the pressure has dropped and there are no other symptoms:

-2. Repressurise the boiler using the filling loop
+- Re-pressurise the boiler very slowly using the filling loop

 If the pressure continues to fall, especially overnight or after the heating has been used, it’s best to arrange a professional inspection rather than repeatedly topping it up.